Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-event-reference.md

 ### Request reset

 The request reset event is dispatched when users no longer want to use personalized in-app messages.
-After this event is received, Adobe Campaign deletes all personalized messages and will only download generic messages.
+After this event is received, Adobe Campaign Standard deletes all personalized messages and will only download generic messages.

 #### Data payload